Veronika-Koronets/Git_others/README.md

 # Git_others

 ## 1.1.
-To clone a remote repository with a different name
+To clone a remote repository
 ``git clone [link]``
 or